SanjayMarreddi/CS220/Competitive_Programming/Library/Notes/Notes.md

 - Filling 2D DP in Trees can be tricky, Refer this classic [Example](https://codeforces.com/contest/161/submission/121837651).
 - Note that multiple answers are present while performing a BFS/DFS depending upon the order in which adjacent elements are considered.
 - Marking the colors of the nodes while traversing using BFS/DFS as `BLACK` (or some other thing) when a node is completely processed helps in optimising traversal of vertices in some algorithms.
 Refer BFS/DFS using_colors for clarity.
+- Also note that in Tree/Graph problems where DP is required, sometimes passing/filling the DP[node] in TOPOLOGICAL SORTING order helps.
+[Example](https://leetcode.com/problems/largest-color-value-in-a-directed-graph/)
 - Some points to note when dealing with `Shortest Paths`:

     shortest path - with no weights -> ( bfs always )